 What You Should Know About Cycling Claims

-These no fault benefits may pay for:
+No fault benefits may include:

 - Reasonable medical expenses to treat injuries suffered in the accident

 - Reasonable rehabilitation costs related to the injuries from the accident

 - Lost earnings caused by the inability to work while recovering from your injuries

 - In-home assistance made necessary by your injuries

 No fault benefits may also include payment of a lump sum if your bicycle accident injuries resulted in permanent impairment.